smltr/Jobby/README.md

 As mentioned I tried to keep things simple and features to a minimum so I could deliver sometihng polished, so there are definitely things I left out.
 If I had more time or this was a real project, I would definitely:

-- Add testing
 - Add features such as search, job description, and user accounts to keep track of applications/applicants
 - Add QOL features such as ability to click on a job to highlight it in some way so user can read through list and keep track of what they want to apply to without having to 'save' job somewhere
-- Refine UI, for example making the post new job more compact, test responsiveness more
+- Refine UI, for example making the post new job more compact
-- Add more of my own twist on the idea of a job site in general.
-For example, I like the idea of requiring a one sentence description of the job to be written by the poster, as well as a three adjective description of the ideal candidate (Curious, Experienced, Hardworking).
-Maybe require the same of candidates for their profile and don't allow for cover letters.
-I've also played around with the idea of 'dollar jobs' in that every posting/application requires a dollar to be paid.
-This would limit a lot of spam on both sides and give confidence to the process without requiring things like cover letters.